 The method of removal depends on the type of appliance you have, but it requires an expert such as a local chimney sweep to carry this out for you.

-Here’s a short video showing a pigeon we rescued from a chimney.
+I recently removed a pigeon from a chimney.
 It had fallen down the 9 metres long flue and was trapped just above the stove’s register plate.
 By the time we got there, it had been trapped for three days.
 Left any longer, it’s dehydration levels would have risen further and it would have died.